 On Monday, we held the first ever gathering of Agile Marketers at an event called SprintZero.
-There have been a number of wonderful summaries and recaps of the event (here, here and here).
+There have been a number of wonderful summaries and recaps of the event (here for example).
 For whatever reason, I needed a couple of days to allow my own thoughts to crystalize.

 Marketing at a Crossroads